 The essence of the Village concept is that a Village is formed, developed, and managed by volunteer residents organized as a “Governing Council”, which meets 1-2 times/month.

 Governing Council members serve 2-year terms, and are elected annually by Village members.

 Members and their roles are as follows:

 Susan Bach taught high school English in Salem before beginning a 34-year career at Portland Community College.
 After retiring in 2005, she spent several years as a part time consultant, which gave her the flexibility to manage care for aging parents here in Portland and a grandmother in Iowa.
 The Village concept resonates strongly for her because of this experience, and she is committed to helping NE Village PDX open, grow and thrive—so it will be there when she needs it!
 Susan is also currently on the board of Portland Baroque Orchestra and co-teaches a class in Tai Chi for Arthritis and Fall Prevention with her husband, Doug Egan.
-Currently serving as Vice Chair of the Governing Council, and chair of the Development Committee.
+Currently serving as Chair of the Governing Council, and chair of the Development Committee.

 Margaret Baldwin retired from a career teaching French and English as a Second Language and moved to Portland in 2012.
 She also served on the board of the Alliance Française de Berkeley for many years, and worked as their office administrator for ten years.
 She has been interested in the Village movement for several years and is committed to helping to build and sustain Northeast Village PDX and Villages NW.
-Currently serving as chair of the Governing Council, and co-chair of the Volunteer Committee.
+Currently serving as Co-Chair of the Governing Council, and co-chair of the Volunteer Committee.

 Jane Braunger is a retired English teacher and teacher educator who has lived in Portland since 1978.
 She has been a volunteer at North by Northeast Community Health Center and currently volunteers at the Emergency Services Center at St. Andrew’s Catholic Church.
 Piano lessons are a retirement treat.
 She has been involved in the coordinating council of Northeast Village PDX since 2014 and looks forward to its successful launch.
 Currently serving as Secretary, and chair of the Outreach and Marketing Committee.